New Orleans Friends of Music

 Included with your registration fee:

-- Free admission to the Catalyst Quartet performance on UNO’s Musical Excursions series.
+- Free access to the virtual Catalyst Quartet performance on UNO’s Musical Excursions series.

-- Free admission to the Aizuri Quartet performance on the Friends of Music series.
+- Free access to the virtual Aizuri Quartet performance on the Friends of Music series.

 - Detailed comment sheets from each of the Guest Artist Judges.